gocobalt/cobalt-sdk/README.md

 * **Get All Workflows** - getAllWorkflows
-This API returns all available Breakout Workflows.
+This API returns all available Cobalt Workflows.
 The method expects a ```linked_account_id``` as the mandatory first argument.
 You can call the API like:
 ```JavaScript
 Client.getWorkflows("<linked_account_id>").then(data=>{
     console.log("data", data)